Bored of the same old paint job? Give your walls and surfaces a modern, decorative touch with faux painting and finishes.

 Then lightly press on the surface in a uniform manner.
 The aim is to create several layers using the same technique till you achieve the desired color density.
 Furthermore, you should try to build a seamless texture across the surface so the wall stands out as a whole.
 However, you can experiment with darker shades of the primary color to imbibe depth into your 2D wall.

 You may live in a modern house but that shouldn’t stop you from adding a bit of rustic charm.
-You don’t necessarily need a brick wall or roof to create that unfinished look, when you can simply paint them.
+You don’t necessarily need a brick wall or roof to create that unfinished look when you can simply paint them.

 Simply put, faux paint the bricks on a surface and no one will be any wiser.
-This modern technique can be used to create an unpolished, exposed brick look or a neat patio finish.
+This modern technology can be used to create an unpolished, exposed brick look or a neat patio finish.
 Either way, it appears all too realistic and visually charming.

 For starters, you have to cut a few sponges with the dimensions as the brick.
 Make sure to get the shape and size accurately.
 After that, apply some adhesive to a plywood shaft and stick the sponge piece on it.
 Keep them evenly spaced to get the right finish.